elizrgrs/elizrgrs.github.io/README.md

 ## About Me

+Hi!
 My name is Elizabeth Rogers (she/her).

-I am a senior at [Harvey Mudd College](https://www.hmc.edu) studying Mathematics and concentrating in Gender and Women's studies. #WIBSTR
+I am a senior at [Harvey Mudd College](https://www.hmc.edu) studying Mathematics and concentrating in Gender and Women's studies.

 ## Scholarship